 The turnaround time to publishing your book can be much, much faster if you’d like it to be.

-That’s not to say hiring an independent editor to polish your work with you, or having a cover designed isn’t time-consuming, but you aren’t having to wait in line.
+That’s not to say hiring an independent editor to polish your work with you or having a cover designed isn’t time-consuming, but you aren’t having to wait in line.

 In traditional publishing, multiple books are being brought to publication simultaneously, all at different stages – sometimes your book might need to wait for the one before it to be complete.
-With self-publishing, the only book you have to think about is your own.
+With self publishing, the only book you have to think about is your own.

-With self-publishing, the only book you have to think about is your own.
+With self publishing, the only book you have to think about is your own.

 3. Money

-Yes, you have to set up the upfront cost of publishing your book – but the rewards from sales are all yours to keep.
+Yes, you have to set up the up-front cost of publishing your book – but the rewards from sales are all yours to keep.
 Self-publishing platforms will very often take a fee for their part, but the rest is entirely yours.

-Cons of self-publishing
+Cons of self publishing

-1. Upfront cost
+1. Up-front cost

-There are multiple expenses to consider if you want to publish your book so it sits on par with your mainstream competitors.
+There are multiple expenses to consider if you want to publish your book so that it sits on par with your mainstream competitors.
 For example:

 - The cover designer